iholloma/crdh/_essays/v01-10-(re)-humanizing-data.md

 of variables signified one stage in immigrants' passage through the public health system.[^29]

-Being diagnosed as "recent emigrant," was also significantly predicted by who sent an immigrant to Bellevue.[^30] Two officials in particular, Moses G. Leonard (the Commissioner of the Almshouse) and George W.
+Being diagnosed as "recent emigrant," was significantly predicted by who sent an immigrant to Bellevue.[^30] Two officials in particular, Moses G. Leonard (the Commissioner of the Almshouse) and George W.
 Anderson (the Superintendent of Out Door Poor), were significant in